Which contacts are required and why?

 How do we keep our contacts updated?

-Staff move jobs, change roles, or take leave; we would greatly appreciate it if you could notify us when these changes happen.
+Staff move jobs, change roles, or take leave; and it is important to update the information when these changes happen.
 This is in order to be able to communicate with the correct persons and avoid breaks in communications with your institution; otherwise your institution could miss out on important notifications.
-Please email the Jisc support desk email@example.com to let us know of any changes.
+Please use email@example.com to let us know of any changes as soon as they are known.

 How are contacts shared?

-Contacts are shared with ORCID through a private spreadsheet.
-ORCID then displays a list of member organisations on their web pages with a contact named on the individual institution’s page.
+ORCID displays a list of member organisations on their web pages with a contact named on the individual institution’s page.
 For an example of how this requested information will appear on the ORCID website, refer to the entry for UCL.

-The information to be displayed by ORCID is completed by the institution through the survey link sent to the main contact on subscribing.
+The information to be displayed by ORCID is initially completed by the institution through the survey link sent to the main contact on subscribing.
+After this time, the information is managed by liaison between Jisc ORCID support and ORCID.

-In the UK there is also a public spreadsheet facilitated by Jisc support and maintained by the community to help identify peers who are at a similar stage of development or identify those using the same institutional systems, to facilitate peer support and communication.
+In the UK there is also a listing hosted in the Teams community site and maintained by the community to help identify peers who are at a similar stage of development or identify those using the same institutional systems, to facilitate peer support and communication.
 The inclusion of an email address in this spreadsheet is optional, and you can choose which email address to add based on convenience.

 We are still very early in our planning stages, and don’t have a technical contact to name.
 What do we do?